ultral/ultral.github.io/it/system-call-interception-in-linux-kernel-module.md

 # Conclusion

 On one hand, it should enough to deal with the system call interception, but on the other hand, I don't sure that nothing has been changed since 2010.
 So use it as is.
 Source code locates at [github.com/ultral/linux-keylogger](https://github.com/ultral/linux-keylogger).
+Also I created [the demo video](https://www.youtube.com/watch?v=FgPVCQa0qsw).